Handbook

 National Design Principles and Guidelines

-National Aged Care Design Principles and Guidelines were developed by the Department of Health and Aged Care in response to Recommendation 45 of the Royal Commission into Aged Care Quality and Safety Final Report.
+National Aged Care Design Principles and Guidelines were developed by the Department of Health, Disability and Ageing in response to Recommendation 45 of the Royal Commission into Aged Care Quality and Safety Final Report.
 The Department engaged Dementia Training Australia as part of a University of Wollongong consortium to develop the Principles and Guidelines with DTA’s Nick Seemann and Liz Fuggle as lead authors.

 The Principles and Guidelines build on an existing evidence base and internationally recognised approaches to designing supportive environments for older people.
 They are structured to support a variety of design approaches to meet the different circumstances of aged care homes and their residents.
 The Principles and Guidelines are built around four guiding principles of: